 The environmental conditions affected by the work of enterprises and the economic situation in the region are of huge concern to local communities.
-The Company pays considerable attention to such issues as the amount of tax payments to budgets, the availability of jobs and decent salaries, social guarantees, opportunities for children to receive a decent education and the prospects for their employment in the future.
-The Company strives to create favourable living conditions for local communities, to ensure a good social climate and increase the Company's trust and loyalty to the population.
+The Company pays considerable attention to such issues as the amount of tax payments to budgets,

 Our social investment projects are aimed developing infrastructure and at supporting a healthy lifestyle, sports, education and environmental protection, which are implemented involving our employees and local residents.
 We believe that our efforts create a positive social climate and help to build relationships with the stakeholders based on respect, understanding and trust.